BrianGeneWong/CSE320HW4/README.md

 We iterate through file_list and if we can find a file_in_use with a matching name, we return that file_in_use.fp.
 Else, we iterate through the array again and find the first occurence of ref_count==0.
 Then we fopen(pathname) and store both pathname and the returned filepointer in that index of the array.
+If the filepointer is NULL however, do not store anything in the array.
+Simply return the null pointer.

 int cse320_fclose(FILE*fp)
 The arguments and return type are the same as fclose().
 We simply search file_list for a file_in_use struct that